 - Best Employee Newsletter (Print Publication), Ragan Recognition Awards (Lawrence Ragan Communications), Working@Duke: 2014, 2011, 2008

 - Best Employee Newsletter (Electronic Publication), Ragan Recognition Awards (Lawrence Ragan Communications), Working@Duke section on Duke Today: 2011

 Tampa Bay Times (formerly St. Petersburg Times), St. Petersburg, Florida – April 1994 to October 2004

-I wrote more than 2,000 stories as a reporter for the Pulitzer Prize winning Tampa Bay Times (formerly the St. Petersburg Times) in Florida.
+I wrote more than 2,000 stories as a reporter for the Pulitzer Prize winning Tampa Bay Times (formerly the St. Petersburg Times) in St. Petersburg, Florida.
 I covered city and county government and a metropolitan police agency, writing about everything from high-profile crimes to hurricanes.
 I was part of a team that won the Jesse Laventhol Prize for Deadline News Reporting.

 The Times Leader, Wilkes-Barre, Pennsylvania – October 1990 to April 1994

 I got my start in journalism as a general assignment reporter at The Times Leader in Pennsylvania.